stass-1/interactive-map-app/README.md

 - All code, comments, and documentation must be in English
 - Follow the established code style with Prettier and ESLint
 - Use component-based architecture for all UI elements
+- Use proper TypeScript types for all components and functions
 - Commit messages should be descriptive and follow conventional commits format
 - Create an issue for any significant feature or bugfix
 - Do not use CSS files for styling; use Material UI's sx props instead